HappenedByProxy/USW-Referencing/README.md

 This is not endorsed or backed by University of South Wales.
 Nor is it complete, as I primarily reference websites.

 Use at your own risk.
-Read the full README so you lessen the risk of forgetting something.
+Read the full README and EXAMPLES.md so you lessen the risk of forgetting something.

 ## How it's different from Harvard: